 Start with washing your car

-It may be tricky to find a time without any rain, but as soon as you get the chance, give your car a proper wash.
+It may be tricky to find a time when it's not raining, but as soon as you get the chance, give your car a proper wash.

 Protecting your car’s bodywork from winter weather starts with a good old-fashioned bucket and sponge – but try to get this done before the temperature plummets and your fingers go numb.